pmndrs/jotai/docs/core.md

 # How atom dependency works

 To begin with, let's explain this.
-In the current implementation, every time we invoke the "read" function, we refresh dependents.
+In the current implementation, every time we invoke the "read" function, we refresh dependencies.
+For example, If A depends on B, it means that B is a dependency of A, and A is a dependent of B.

 ```js
 const uppercaseAtom = atom(get => get(textAtom).toUpperCase())
 ```

 The read function is the first parameter of the atom.
-Initially dependency is empty.
-At the first use, we run the read function, and know uppercaseAtom depends on textAtom. textAtom is the dependency of uppercaseAtom.
+The dependency will initially be empty.
+On first use, we run the read function and know that uppercaseAtom depends on textAtom. textAtom is the dependency of uppercaseAtom.
 So, add uppercaseAtom to the dependents of textAtom.
-Next time, when we re-run the read function (because its dependency (=textAtom) is updated), we build the dependency again, which is the same in this case. we then remove stale dependents and replace with the latest one.
+When we re-run the read function (because its dependency (=textAtom) is updated), the dependency is built again, which is the same in this case.
+We then remove stale dependents and replace with the latest one.

 # Some more notes about atoms